OctopusDeploy/docs/docs/installation/octopus-server-linux-container/index.md

 ```

 The standard backup and restore procedures for the [data stored on the filesystem](/docs/administration/data/backup-and-restore.md#octopus-file-storage) and the connected [SQL Server](/docs/administration/data/octopus-database/index.md) still apply as per normal Octopus installations.

+## Troubleshooting

+If you're running into issues with the Octopus Server Linux Container then please use our [Troubleshooting](/docs/installation/octopus-server-linux-container/troubleshooting-octopus-server-in-a-container.md) guide.

 ## Learn more